 The asset management team is responsible for, amongst other tasks, implementing and monitoring ESG-related activities and initiatives.
 Lighthouse considers the asset management process to be fundamental to the delivery of returns to investors through the mitigation of risk and the pursuit of expansion and other investment opportunities arising from the ownership and management of long-term infrastructure assets.

 It is also an essential part of the business process to bring the learnings from the management of assets such as up to date knowledge of industries, participants and improvements that can be made to the origination and acquisition process.
-Lighthouse works to create regular engagement with its partners, led by the Lighthouse asset management team to formalise the implementation, monitoring and reporting of ESG factors.
+Lighthouse works to benchmark relevant ESG criteria against industry standards, and to create regular engagement with its partners (including steps to ensure ESG-related competence at the board level), led by the Lighthouse asset management team to formalise the implementation, monitoring and reporting of ESG factors.